XiangxinDang/xiangxindang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Welcome to my personal website!
 I'm a Postdoctoral Research Associate from [the Department of Civil and Environmental Engineering](https://cee.princeton.edu), [Princeton University](https://www.princeton.edu), where I work with [Prof. Glaucio H. Paulino](https://paulino.princeton.edu).
 My research vision is to advance the design and manufacture of reconfigurable structural systems whose function (e.g., kinematic and mechanical properties) is dominated by form (e.g., geometry and topology) rather than material composition, ultimately transforming approaches to efficient and secure advanced manufacturing for the next generation.
 I aim to establish the geometric mechancis that enable theory-driven design, efficient simulation, reliable fabrication, and controlled actuation of reconfigurable structures and metamaterials, particularly those that are three-dimensional, irregular, and super-modular.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *Sep.2025*:  Our [review paper](https://asmedigitalcollection.asme.org/appliedmechanicsreviews/article-abstract/77/5/050801/1217544/Kirigami-Engineering-The-Interplay-Between?redirectedFrom=fulltext) "_Kirigami Engineering: The Interplay Between Geometry and Mechanics_" was published in _Applied Mechanics Reviews_.
+- *Jun.2025*:  I received the Future Faculty Symposium Travel Award from the [2025 SES Annual Technical Meeting](https://sites.gatech.edu/2025ses/).
+- *Apr.2025*:  Princeton Engineering [reported](https://engineering.princeton.edu/news/2025/04/23/material-robot-its-metabot) our modular chiral origami metamaterials.
+- *Apr.2025*:  Nature [reported](https://www.nature.com/articles/d41586-025-01131-x) our modular chiral origami metamaterials.
+- *Apr.2025*:  Nature published a [video](https://www.nature.com/articles/d41586-025-01284-9) for our modular chiral origami metamaterials.
+- *Apr.2025*:  Our [research article](https://www.nature.com/articles/s41586-025-08851-0) "_Modular Chiral Origami Metamaterials_" was published in _Nature_.
+- *Apr.2025*:  Our [research article](https://www.science.org/doi/10.1126/sciadv.ads5659) "_Shape and topology morphing of closed surfaces integrating origami and kirigami_" was published in _Science Advances_.
+- *Jan.2025*:  Princeton Engineering [reported](https://engineering.princeton.edu/news/2025/01/21/single-paper-sheet-engineers-make-dancing-structures-direct-light-and-sound) our _folded kirigami_.
+- *Dec.2024*:  PNAS published a [commentary](https://www.pnas.org/doi/full/10.1073/pnas.2420375121) on our _folded kirigami_.
+- *Nov.2024*:  Our [reserach article](https://www.pnas.org/doi/10.1073/pnas.2413370121) "_Folding a single high-genus surface into a repertoire of metamaterial functionalities_" was published in _Proceedings of the National Academy of Sciences_.
+- *Apr.2024*:  We made the [cover](https://royalsocietypublishing.org/toc/rspa/2024/480/2287) of _Proceedings of the Royal Society A_.
+- *Apr.2024*:  Our [reserach article](https://royalsocietypublishing.org/doi/10.1098/rspa.2023.0956) "_Axisymmetric blockfold origami: a non-flat-foldable Miura variant with self-locking mechanisms and enhanced stiffness_" was published in _Proceedings of the Royal Society A_.

 # 📝 Publications